 Imparting.
-In this one, the therapist helps to give different skills and techniques to the patient that can help them be able to take on their thoughts and feelings and challenge them.
+In this one, the therapist helps give the patient different skills and techniques that can help them be able to take on their thoughts and feelings and challenge them.

 Helping.
 Finally, the goal of this is to help the patient be able to look at the changes in behavior that have happened as a result of PTSD.

-If you're going into a CPT session, you may wonder how they are structured.
+If you have a PTSD diagnosis and you're going into a CPT session, you may wonder how they are structured.
 Like a normal therapy session, it's about an hour, and weekly, or twice a week.
 There are usually 12 or more sessions.
-Like therapy, there may be "assignments" given to the patient to help them.
+Like therapy, there may be "assignments" given to the patient to help them trial the treatment.

-Some people prefer group therapy over individual therapy.
-This is because group therapy involves people who have gone through the same trauma as you have all working together to find their answers.
+Some individuals prefer group therapy over individual psychotherapy.
+This is because group therapy involves adults who have gone through the same trauma and distress as you all working together to find their answers.
 Group therapy, like individual therapy, will consist of 12 or more sessions, but they are longer.
 They can range from one and a half to two hours, and the group is about eight to ten.
 Two therapists may be used for the session to make sure everyone gets equal and enough time to express themselves.
 Like individual therapy, there are assignments given.

-Group CPT is divided into three formats this time.
-There is CPT, CPT-C, and another format.
+Group CPT is divided into three components.
+There is CPT, CPT-C, and other formats.

-CPT is just like the individual version, with an account of the trauma of the person.
+CPT is just like the individual version, with an evaluation of the person's trauma.
 The details about the trauma are not shared, making it confidential, but the reactions a client has will be looked at with the group.